The 18 Closely Bonding Practices

 We usually know what our biggest problem is.
 Although we may have more than one, we often know what is the main thing that we need to work on.
 For example, if it’s attachment and desire, then even if we don’t have any deep understanding of voidness that we can apply, we can use so-called temporary remedies to help us along the way.
 We can think of impermanence, the ugliness of the human body, our precious human life, or these sorts of things.
 For anger, we can use love and compassion.
 Whatever it is, try to work on the biggest problem, or the biggest block first.

 The eighth practice is:

 Rid myself of hopes for fruits.

 which is saying that we shouldn’t have any hope or expectations of getting anything in return for helping others – that they’re going to help us in return, or they’re going to be grateful, or they’re going to thank us, or anything like that.
 Further, we don’t think that we’re going to become famous as a bodhisattva or that we’re doing good deeds as an investment because we want to get a better rebirth and not an unfortunate one.
 Further, we don’t do things because we want others to love us or go on a power trip thinking that they’re going to be dependent on us and need us.
 We simply help others to help them.

-Answer: Yes, from daily practice we shouldn’t expect results, because, as I say, if you don’t have any hopes or expectations you won’t have any disappointments.
+From daily practice, then, we shouldn’t expect results, because, as I say, if you don’t have any hopes or expectations you won’t have any disappointments.
 Don’t expect dramatic results, because the nature of samsara is that goes up and down.
 Until we become an arhat – a liberated being – some days it’s going to go well, some days it’s not.
 Some days we feel like practicing, some days we don’t.
 Some days we’re in a good mood, some days we’re not.
 What do you expect from samsara?